k-farruh/academic-kickstart/content/authors/k_farruh/_index.md

 Dr. Kushnazarov Farruh has always adhered to the spirit of combining theory with practice.
 He has been doing research and participating in different practical work in data analysis and AI linked area.
 In Russia, Dr. Kushnazarov Farruh joined one of the biggest scale smart building projects in Russia history --- Smart City Moscow project, which is a symbol for New Russia.
 After coming in China, he participated in the R&D of the unmanned vehicle computer control system for a domestic brand of Autonomous Driving Vehicles.

-He is working as big data & AI expert in iTutorGroup-Pingan since 2016, where he is a Data Scientist.
+He is working as big data & AI expert in iTutorGroup-Ping An since 2016, where he is a Data Scientist.
 His current research interests include efficiency of a communication network with deep learning, auto-encoding and optimizing algorithms with over 20 technical publications.